Serbian police officers guard a courthouse during an anti-government protest...

 People light candles for the victims after an outdoor roof collapsed at a train station in Novi Sad, Serbia, Saturday, Nov.
 2, 2024.
 Credit: AP/Darko Vojinovic

-A group of opposition lawmakers managed to enter the court building in Novi Sad on Wednesday while police pushed away others who were standing outside.
+In Novi Sad, a group of opposition lawmakers managed to enter the court building on Wednesday while police pushed away others who were standing outside.
 Protesters are also demanding the release from detention of activists jailed during the recent protests over the collapse.

 The huge concrete outer roof of the railway station building suddenly crashed on Nov.
 1, falling on people sitting on benches or standing below.
 Initially 14 people died and three were severely injured but one of the injured people died on Sunday.

-The authorities have promised a thorough investigation and Serbia’s construction minister, Goran Vesic, resigned.
-Populist President Aleksandar Vucic has said more resignations will follow.
+The authorities have promised a thorough investigation and Serbia’s construction minister, Goran Vesic, resigned shortly after the tragedy.
+Populist President Aleksandar Vucic has said more resignations will follow, and on Wednesday a former construction minister now in charge of trade, Tomislav Momirovic, also said he was stepping down.

 No one has been arrested, however, and no charges have been brought, though prosecutors said dozens of people have been questioned as part of the probe.